 Types of Injunctions in Singapore

-An injunction is a court-ordered remedy awarded to a plaintiff to restrain a defendant from doing an act.
-Injunctions are usually awarded where damages (or monetary recompense) would be inadequate to compensate the plaintiff.
+An injunction is a court-ordered remedy awarded to a claimant (previously also known as the “plaintiff”) to restrain a defendant from doing an act.
+Injunctions are usually awarded where damages (or monetary recompense) would be inadequate to compensate the claimant.
 For instance, where construction works in a neighbouring property damages an estate, the owner of the estate may wish to apply to the court for an injunction to stop the continuation of the construction.

 Where the matter is urgent, it may be possible to obtain an interim injunction within days.
 For matters requiring great exigency, the court can even hear the application on weekends and public holidays.
 Giving notice to the other party is generally necessary in an interim injunction application.
 In some cases, it may not be appropriate to do so (i.e. where time is of the essence, or where alerting the other party would defeat the purpose of the application).
-If so, an application may be made ex parte, without giving notice.
+If so, an application may be made without giving notice, also known as ex parte.

 In contrast to an interim injunction application which is temporary in nature, the court can also grant a final injunction after holding a trial.